 If you want to increase your computer performance, the first step would be to upgrade computer memory.
 No doubt that adding memory chip increases computer computing time.

 If there is no more room on RAM for the CPU to process, the processor will reserve additional memory on the hard disk, which is called virtual memory.
-This situation will slow down CPU processing time significantly .
+This situation slows down CPU processing time significantly.

 Actually, memory requirement depends on the work you do with your pc.
-Often, Software developers are expanding their application capability, this lead the demand of more memory space in computer systems.
+Often, Software developers are expanding their application capability, which lead to the demand of more memory space in computer systems.

-For example, if you are more into applications such as word processing, spread sheet, or programs that won't require system resources, you may need memory with a size of 512MB or greater (for Windows XP PCs.)
+For example, if you are more into applications such as word processing, spread sheet, or programs that won't require system resources, you may need memory with a size of 4GBor greater.

-For Windows Vista PC you should have at least 1GB memory.
+For Windows 7, 8 and 10 PC, you should have at least 4GB memory.
 On the other hand, if your work is more related with design programs, such as AutoCAD 2008, Road Design software and graphics applications, the minimum requirement is 2GB for Windows XP PC.

 1. How much memory your pc need?